owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

 To remove a custom map select the map in the Map Select Screen then click the Remove Map button or use the Delete keyboard shortcut.

 Maps can also be grouped to allow for better organisation.
-To do this with a map selected click on the Group Map button then select or create a new group.
+To do this with you can drag and drop a map onto another map to create a group.

+Once a group has been created you can double click that group to open it.

+To ungroup a map you can drag that map back out of the group into the main view when the group is open.

+Maps can also be reordered by dragging them into the desired position.

 ## Filtering Maps